homermultitext/hmt-digital-vm/README.md

 From your host operating system, point a web browser at `http://localhost:8880`

-## Other options
+## More information

-- rebuild the HMT TTL graph: `build-ttl.sh [BRANCH]`  If BRANCH is given, that branch of the hmt-archive will be used:  otherwise, the current master branch will be used.
-- reload the HMT graph in a SPARQL endpoint: `load-ttl.sh`
-- rebuild the hmt-digital war file: `build-war.sh`
-- install the hmt-digital war file in the servlet container: `run-war.sh`

-For more details with examples, see [the project wiki](https://github.com/homermultitext/hmt-digital-vm/wiki).
+For more information, see [the project wiki](https://github.com/homermultitext/hmt-digital-vm/wiki).

 ## Running a local image service